marknotgeorge/friendlyfruit/README.rst

 Run scons in the top level directory, to build the RPC stubs.
 These are pure Python and presumably cross-platform; nothing is compiled to machine code.

+If you pull new revisions from the repository, don't forget to run scons again.

 Configuration
 -------------